vaudauxo-uga/indicator-pipeline/docs/doc_indicator_pipeline_english_version.md

 ```

 - The argument `-config years="2024 2025"` specifies the years to process during pipeline execution.
 If no years are specified, the **current year is used by default**.
-- The version of **ABOSA** used to calculate indicators can be specified in the _Snakefile_ or directly on the command line using the argument `abosa_version=vx.x.x` (optional argument).
-By default, the version used is _v1.2.2_.
+- The version of **ABOSA** used to calculate indicators can be specified in the _Snakefile_ or directly on the command line using the argument `abosa_version=x.x.x` (optional argument).
+By default, the version used is _1.2.2_.
 Please note that if the version is changed, the pipeline may no longer be compatible depending on the modifications made to the software, particularly to the output files.
 - This method ensures a **modular, traceable, and reproducible** execution of all steps.
 - The full execution follows four rules:
     1. `run_pipeline` : converts PSG files to *slf* format